2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 CoinVaueChecker App 10

-The 2015 Kennedy Half Dollar series demonstrates the modern U.S. Mint’s multi-tiered approach to coin production.
-While the Philadelphia and Denver issues maintained traditional clad composition, neither entered general circulation as collector-focused releases.
+The 2015 Kennedy Half Dollar series demonstrates the modern U.S. Mint’s multi-tiered approach to collector production.
+While Philadelphia and Denver issues maintained traditional clad composition, the San Francisco proof offerings created distinct collecting tiers — from affordable clad proofs to the limited silver issues that command the strongest premiums from serious numismatists (specialized coin collectors).

 2015-P Half Dollar Value